plaid/account-funding-tutorial/README.md

 * In the back end:
   * We added functionality that retrieves identity and initial balance information associated with an account
   * We added functionality that generates a processor token so that we can use the Dwolla API for money movement
-  * We added functionality that gets real-time balance information
+  * We added functionality that retrieves real-time balance information
 * In the front end:
   * We added two functions that parse and return a user's legal name and email address (to help verify identity)
   * We added a function that retrieves the current balance of an account (to prevent transfers that exceed the balance of the origination account)